A Written Script For Igbo

 **ADOPTION: **

-YOU are the crucial next step in the Ńdébé project.
+YOU are the crucial next step in the Ńdébé project.- Learn Ńdébé.

 - Use Ńdébé.